 Design Museum, London, United Kingdom

-In January 2012, it was confirmed that the Design Museum in London will be moved from its current Thames riverside southbank location near Tower Bridge to a new place in Kensington.
+In January 2012, it was confirmed that the Design Museum in London, UK, would be moved from its existing Thames riverside South Bank location near Tower Bridge to a new place in Kensington.
 The new site is the former Commonwealth Institute (CI), Grade II* listed building, built in the 1960s.
-It will be completely renovated to house the Design Museum, established in 1989.
+It was completely renovated to house the Design Museum, which was established in 1989.

-The current museum building in Shad Thames was a former warehouse built in the 1940s.
-It is an international modernist style building exhibiting all forms of contemporary arts including products, fashion, architecture, graphics and industrial designs.
+The previous museum building in Shad Thames was a former warehouse built in the 1940s.
+It is an international modernist style building exhibiting all forms of contemporary arts, including products, fashion, architecture, graphics and industrial designs.

-The relocation will increase the exhibition space threefold when it is opened to public in 2014.
-It is also expected to double the number of visitors to about 500,000 a year.
-The project is estimated to cost about £80m.
+The relocation increased the exhibition space threefold when it was opened to public in in November 2016.
+It is also expected to double the number of visitors to approximately 500,000 a year.
+The project was completed at a cost of £83m.

 Architects and consultants involved with the Design Museum